 The council can refuse to consider applications which do not show sufficient reasonable attempts to resolve the dispute, or which are considered frivolous or vexatious.
 It will be expected that this evidence will include recent attempts at resolution and that the hedge owner has been made aware of a potential application for a High Hedge Notice.

-I have been unable, to reach an agreement with my neighbour.
+I've been unable to reach an agreement with my neighbour.
 What do I do?

 You can make an application to the council.
 A fee of £382 is payable, at this point, by the person making the complaint.
 This is to ensure that the council can cover reasonable costs incurred in investigating the complaint.